kaheidt/nginx-permitio/docs/architecture.md

 3. **Authorization:**
    - NGINX extracts JWT and decodes user information
    - NGINX determines resource and action from URL path and method
-   - NGINX sends authorization check to Permit.io PDP
+   - NGINX sends authorization check to local PDP sidecar
-   - Permit.io evaluates policies and returns decision
+   - PDP evaluates policies and returns decision

 4. **Request Processing:**
    - If authorized, request is forwarded to backend service